-With the ignition switched on, turn the light switch to position 3, refer to page 87.
+With the ignition switched on, turn the light switch to position 3, refer to page 88.

-Standstill function: to avoid blinding oncoming traffic, the Adaptive Light Control directs light toward the front passenger side when the vehicle is at a standstill.
+Standstill function: to avoid blinding oncoming traffic, the Adaptive Light Control does not pivot toward the driver's side when the vehicle is at a standstill.